Our Service for all 50 States DMV and Commercial Drivers License

 - No CMV operation in intrastate commerce unless exempted by federal or state law, i.e., employed by a governmental agency or operating a school bus (a state medical form is required for school bus operation).

-- You must have a qualified driving instructor or a person who is License d to operate that type of CMV, and who is at least 21 years old,sitting next to you at all times.
+You must have a qualified driving instructor or a person who is licensed to operate that type of CMV, and who is at least 21 years old,sitting next to you at all times.

 You may not transport passengers.
 However, if the accompanying driver is a qualified instructor, 3 other persons with instruction permits may also ride along.

-- Unless you are at least 21 years old, and have a federal medical certificate (Fed Med Card), you may not operate in interstate commerce on an instruction permit.
+You may carry property in a CMV while you are driving on an instruction permit.
+Unless you are at least 21 years old, and have a federal medical certificate (Fed Med Card), you may not operate in interstate commerce on an instruction permit.